- £150 - £175

 "This course was so useful for guiding me through the process of developing a comedy script for television.
 Each week we were set different homeworks that got me into the rhythm of writing much more regularly.
 Chris has a great manner and clearly many years of invaluable experience in the industry.
 The fact that it was online made it much more accessible, as we were able to all be in different cities, countries even and share our ideas.
 I highly recommend this for anyone serious about developing a treatment and script for TV. " JM

 "I came to the course with a genuine interest and passion about situation comedy, but no experience in writing it professionally.
 I found that the course built my confidence, particularly with the homework exercises and feedback, and opened my eyes with regards to structure and the approaches to building up scenes into a world of relatable characters.
 I now feel I have the tools to work on a pilot and treatment to eventually send out to producers.
-That's quite an achievement in eight weeks!"
+That's quite an achievement for one course!"
 PF

 This online course gives you comprehensive and personalised training and guidance on developing characters and relationships, creating comedic scenarios, structuring scenes, writing dialogue and constructing plots.
 The course gives you the time, tools and space to go deep with your characters, find the truth in them and their relationships, taking your time to find the deeper, realer funny in scenes.
 This is the stuff of comedy drama and if you do want to be broader and bigger and write farcical studio audience sitcom, it will be with a truth and groundedness that all comedy ultimately needs.